amd/ZenDNN/README.md

 * PyTorch v2.1 wheel files are supported on Anolis OS 8.8

 ## Compilers
-* GCC 10.2 and later
+* GCC 12.2 and later

-Theoretically, for wheel files any Linux based OS with GLIBC version later than 2.17 could be supported.
+Theoretically, for wheel files any Linux based OS with GLIBC version later than 2.28 could be supported.

-For C++ interface binaries, any Linux based OS with GLIBC version later than 2.31 could be supported.
+For C++ interface binaries, any Linux based OS with GLIBC version later than 2.28 could be supported.

 # Prerequisites
 The following prerequisites must be met for this release of ZenDNN:
-* AOCL-BLAS v4.2 must be installed for optimal performance of the ZenDNN library.
+* AOCL-BLAS v5.0 must be installed.

 # AOCL-BLAS Library Installation